kamshory/ZKLibrary/README.md

 ```
 Retrieve the attendance log.
 ### Return Value
 getAttendance return array 2 dimension.
-The value of array is array containing
+The value of array is array containing.
 * serial number of the user
 * user id of the application
 * state